 On your WSUS server, follow these steps:

-After the ActiveX control is installed, you see the Microsoft Update Catalog screen.
-Type 4457915 in the Search box, and then select Search.
+- After the control is installed, you see the Microsoft Update Catalog screen.
+Enter 4099636 for the Security and Quality Rollup or enter 4291501 for the Preview of Quality Rollup into the Search box, and then click Search.

-After you select all the packages that you need, select View Basket.
+- After you select all the packages you require, click View Basket.

 The updates are now available for installation through WSUS.